 Have you ever heard of bullet journaling?
 It’s a way of keeping your events and tasks organized and much more than that and a few weeks ago it burst quite surprisingly into my life.

+But then, a few weeks ago, my attention caught bullet journaling mentioned in a comment.
 I hadn’t heard of bullet journaling before and it made me curious to find out what it refers to.
 To my big surprise I discovered a whole world of creativity and organization that left me speechless and feeling it’s something I’d love to try.
 I started to gather ideas how to possibly apply that system to my needs and read several interesting articles that helped me to decide.

 When I was talking excitedly to my husband about my being intrigued by the system, he was listening to me patiently but I know that he thought I was going to start another thing I wouldn’t be able to keep up with and would feel stressed about.
 Nonetheless, when he finally saw the system in my use, he admitted that it really seems efficient and working for me.
 Not for him, he added, but he surprised me a few days later when he started to apply some of the principles to his own diary.